Real Name: Cody Fleischer

 Enemies: Doctor Druid (Anthony Ludgate), Malachi, Slaymaker, Slorioth, Swarm (Fritz von Meyer);

 he briefly opposed, then later allied with Hulk (Bruce Banner), Namor the Sub-Mariner, and Silver Surfer (Norrin Radd);

 upon merging with Cody's form, the Pale Horseman initially attacked Luke Cage/Carl Lucas and Deadpool/Jack/"Wade Wilson,"

 Known Relatives: Mr. Fleischer (father)

-Powers/Abilities: Cadaver's body is comprised of a mystical blue flame, which can heal his wounds almost instantly.
-By drawing one of his ribcage bones out of his chest, Cadaver can transform it into his Sword of Bone, a mystical weapon covered with blue flame and can harm even superhumans such as the Hulk.
+By drawing one of his ribcage bones out of his chest, Cadaver can transform it into his Sword of Bone, a mystical weapon covered with blue flame that can harm mystical beings and even superhumans as powerful as the Hulk.

 Height: (Cody) 5'9"; (Cadaver) 6'2"